Your Board Search: Developing Your Unique Value Proposition

-It’s important to keep your target market in mind when crafting your UVP (refer to bold text in the above examples).
+It’s important to keep your target market in mind when crafting your UVP (e.g. technology-based organisation, startup organisations, established organisations, etc.).
 It should connect to and resonate with the board(s) that you’re wanting to join.
 Is your UVP seen as ‘valuable’ to your target board?
 If not, consider altering your UVP in a way that is still authentic, but that better resonates with your target board.

 Why do you need a UVP?